Lab supplies for scientific research and production

 Examination supplies have dangerous characteristics such as explosion, flammability, poison, infection, corrosion, radioactivity, etc. In transportation, storage, use and disposal, it is easy to cause personal injury or death, property damage or environmental pollution, and items requiring special protection and easy to poison Chemicals become "dangerous goods".

-Lab supplies chemicals
+Lab supplies of chemicals

 The following chemicals are commonly used Lab supplies: